|

 Rationalisation as the basic rule of composition and the simplicity of an ingenious design (proportioned by means of small

+whole numbers) are often ignored.
 Both Leonardo and Vitruvius make no mention of the Phallos as the center of the square, but it plays an important

 role.
 The side of the square is 4 cubits or 24 palms as can also be measured on the ruler beneath the square,